ozanust/TennisTournament/README.md

 Open the project in a folder where the read and write permissions are not restricted.

-The project was developed using Unity 2017.2 but feel free to open it with other versions as it is not version dependent.
+The project was developed using Unity 2017.2 but feel free to open it with other versions since it is not version dependent.